Blog/Topic hub

 In this topic

 Cursor 3 ships parallel agents and a new UI, but credit costs jumped 3–5x.
-After two weeks of real work, is the $20 Pro plan still worth it?
+After real shipping work, is the $20 Pro plan still worth it?

-An independent side-by-side comparison of ChatGPT, Claude, and Gemini — what each one is genuinely best at, where each one falls apart, and how to decide which (or which two) to pay for.
+Side-by-side comparison of ChatGPT, Claude, and Gemini — what each is best at, where each falls short, and how to decide which to pay for.